-Belly Dancer for Wedding in Orlando
+Belly Dancer for Weddings in Orlando

 In the Middle East, no wedding is complete without a belly dancer!
-Whether belly dance is part of your culture or something fabulous and new, Carrara Nour will make your wedding sparkle with elegant, uplifting wedding entertainment custom-crafted just for you.
+Whether belly dance is part of your culture or something fabulous and new, Carrara Nour will make your wedding sparkle with elegant wedding entertainment custom-crafted just for you.
 Classy and colorful costumes and props coordinated with your decor; a perfect music playlist created just for your crowd; lots of creative ideas and surprises – this is just the beginning of an unforgettable entertainment experience!

-Enhance Your Wedding With Belly Dance:
+Enhance Your Orlando Wedding With Belly Dance:

 - Wedding Ceremony – Did you know that you could have a belly dancer dance you down the aisle?
 While this option is far less common, one of Carrara’s all-time fondest wedding memories involved dancing the bride down the aisle to the couple’s favorite song.

 - Rehearsal Dinners & Engagement Parties – Who says you have to save all the fun for your wedding day?
 A belly dance performance is the perfect way to break the ice and get everyone in the mood for celebration at your rehearsal dinner or engagement party!

-*The first four statistics were published in St. Louis Bride & Groom Magazine in 2003.
-Sources include: Simmons, 2001; USA Today, 2002; National Bridal Service, 2001; The Knot, 2002; Brides Magazine, 2001
+*Sources for the first 4 statistics: St. Louis Bride & Groom Magazine, Simmons, USA Today, National Bridal Service, The Knot, Brides Magazine